 Churn (referring to lost money or customers), like at all SaaS companies, is the enemy here at Streamtime.
 It hurts to see clients leave, particularly when so much love, thought, effort and time goes into getting them onboard.
+So how to reduce customer churn?

 We track a number of churn related figures using baremetrics (user churn, revenue churn, net revenue churn, contractions, downgrades) but for now we’ll focus on both Revenue and User Churn.
 Baremetrics defines and measures these types of churn as: